-There is no minimum Initial Subscription required for Participating Shares and Management Shares.
-There is no minimum subsequent Subscription required for Participating Shares nor for Management Shares.
-Minimum initial and subsequent subscription amounts may be reduced or increased, at the discretion of the Directors, whenever they consider it reasonable or appropriate.
+The Minimum Initial Subscription required for Participating Shares and Management Shares is €1.000.
+The Minimum Subsequent Subscription required for Participating Shares is €1.000 and for Management Shares is nil.
+These minimum initial and subsequent subscription amounts may be reduced or increased, at the discretion of the Directors, whenever they consider it reasonable or appropriate.